reddit-playdate/playdate-markdown-templates/WP3-Friday-Results-Thread.markdown

 ## Don't Forget To Subscribe

 The main community platform is the [Discord server](https://discord.gg/playdate).
 Comment in the weekly threads and post to look-for-groups here in the [subreddit](https://www.reddit.com/r/Playdate/submit?selftext=true).
-Connect with players and receive event announcements through our [Steam group](http://steamcommunity.com/groups/joinplaydate).
+Connect with players and receive event announcements through our [Steam group](http://steamcommunity.com/groups/joinplaydate). **New!** We're in the [Battle.net Social Tab](https://blizzard.com/invite/eal73ILVO).

 ## What Are Playdates